 - Sales by product.
 Displays the information on purchases for each product name or SKU.

 - Average Order Value Over Time.
 It shows how the average check has changed over a certain time period, for example, a month.

 - Sales by Day of Week.
 Quickly see which day of the week brings you the most orders.

 Typically the table with the data on customers consists of columns such as:

 - CUSTOMERS Name

 - ORDERS Number of orders

 - ORDERS Discounts

-You are totally free to exclude any of the existing columns from the report or add several additional ones.
+You are totally free to exclude any existing columns from the report or add more.
 Simply choose available columns from the list.